-How meal planning and grocery shopping with kids can help encourage them to try new foods and maybe even help you make something new for dinner tonight.
+Meal planning and grocery shopping with kids can help encourage them to try new foods.
+It might even help you make something new for dinner tonight.

 So I was really pleased to learn about The Co-operative’s recipe website – Dinner4Tonight*, which features 58 quick and simple recipes to inspire you to try something different for dinner.